Marchev-Science/case-cold-start-modeling/README.md

 **2.1 Features distributions**

-These are the distributions of
+These are the distributions of the non-numeric features with their respective labels:

 ```python